veracity/veracity-documentation/sections/apisfrommarketplace/ovdegest.md

 - **Yearly Consumption (Component)** contains fuel consumption and emissions data aggregated by year, vessel, fuel type, ETS CO₂ conversion factor, and consumer type.
 Each row represents the total consumption of a specific fuel type, along with its corresponding CO₂ conversion factor, for a given vessel and consumer type (e.g., main engine, auxiliary engine) over the entire year.

-- **FuelEU Leg Part Emissions** contains emissions data aggregated to the vessel level for each year.
-Each row represents one vessel and its yearly data.
-For the current year, the data reflects year-to-date values.
-It also contains additional FuelEU columns in addition to this dataset.
-This is a temporary schema and will be replaced by new FuelEU schemas.

 - **DCS Period** contains aggregated emissions and fuel consumption data for each DCS reporting period.
 Each row corresponds to one vessel's reported emissions and fuel consumption during a specific period, categorized by the vessel's document of compliance holder and flag state.
 It also includes the verification status of the reported data.
 Note: A vessel may appear multiple times in the dataset.

 - **Data Quality Report Voyage Leg Verification** includes all checks applied during the Voyage Leg Verification (VLV) process, including those required for MRV and DCS compliance.